PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 {{ end() }}

-## Generate Lua config from nix
+## Generate Lua config from Nix

-All nix packages are in `/nix/store` in a directory which is prefixed with a hash generated from the content of the package.
+All Nix packages are in `/nix/store` in a directory which is prefixed with a hash generated from the content of the package.
 If we want to reference some package from the configuration scripts, we must resolve the path of the package on build time otherwise we would not know exactly which hash is the correct one.